-1. An OD ratio < 0.90 indicates no detectable antibody to CMV.
-A negative result indicates no current or previous infection with CMV.
-Such individuals are presumed to be susceptible to primary infection.
-However, specimens taken too early during a primary infection may not have detectable levels of IgG antibody.
-If a primary infection is suspected, another specimen should be taken in 8-14 days and tested concurrently in the same assay with the original specimen to look for seroconversion.

-- 2. An OD ratio > 1.10 is positive for IgG antibody to CMV.
-A positive value indicates a current or previous infection with CMV.
-Such individuals are presumed to be at risk of transmitting CMV infection but are not necessarily currently contagious. - 3.
+- 1. An OD ratio ≤ 0.90 indicates no detectable IgG antibody to EBV-VCA.
+A negative result indicates no current or previous infection with EBV.
+Such individuals are presumed to be susceptible to primary infection. - 2.
+An OD ratio ≥ 1.10 is positive for IgG antibody to EBV-VCA.
+A positive test result indicates a current or previous infection with EBV. - 3.
 Specimens with OD ratio values in the equivocal range (0.91 1.09) should be retested.
-Specimens that remain equivocal after repeat testing should be tested by an alternate serologic procedure such as the DAI Scientific, Inc. indirect fluorescent antibody (IFA) test procedure. - 4.
-To evaluate paired (acute and convalescent) sera, both samples must be tested in the same assay.
-If the acute specimen is negative and the convalescent specimen is positive, seroconversion has taken place and a primary CMV infection is indicated.
+Specimens that remain equivocal after repeat testing should be tested by an alternate serologic procedure such as the DAI indirect fluorescent antibody (IFA) test procedure.
+Additionally, specimens which remain equivocal after repeat testing should be re-evaluated by drawing another sample one to three weeks later. - 4.
+There is no International Standard for EBV-VCA IgG, so value assignments for calibrators and controls were based on an internal reference preparation.